hashchange/backbone.select/readme.md

 Event handlers with standard names are invoked automatically.
 Standard names are `onSelectNone`, `onSelectSome`, `onSelectAll` and `onReselect`.
 If these methods exist on the collection, they are run without having to be wired up with the event manually.

 Custom options can be used when invoking any method.
-See the [section on custom options](#custom-options), below.
+See the [section on custom options][custom-options], below.

 #### "select:all"

 Triggered when all models have been selected.
-Provides the ["diff" hash](#multiselect-events) as the first parameter, and the collection as the second.
+Provides the ["diff" hash][select.many-events] as the first parameter, and the collection as the second.
 Runs the `onSelectAll` event handler if the method exists on the collection.

 #### "select:none"

 Triggered when all models have been deselected.
-Provides the ["diff" hash](#multiselect-events) as the first parameter, and the collection as the second.
+Provides the ["diff" hash][select.many-events] as the first parameter, and the collection as the second.
 Runs the `onSelectNone` event handler if the method exists on the collection.

 #### "select:some"

 Triggered when some, but not all, models have been selected.
-Provides the ["diff" hash](#multiselect-events) as the first parameter, and the collection as the second.
+Provides the ["diff" hash][select.many-events] as the first parameter, and the collection as the second.
 Runs the `onSelectSome` event handler if the method exists on the collection.

 #### "reselect:any"